 Tennessee is attempting to stop the opioid epidemic from square one, starting with the doctors who prescribe opioid painkillers.
 In addition to awareness campaigns and additional education available for healthcare practitioners, the state also hosts a database that tracks opioid prescriptions for each patient and is able to identify trends in those who seem to be seeking out the drug.

-Tennessee Addiction Treatment Programs
+Addiction Treatment Programs In Tennessee

 Addiction is often connected to trauma or stress.
 During addiction treatment, the circumstances leading to the addiction must be identified and addressed layer by layer.
 Even weeks after the drugs have been cleansed from an individual’s body, their mind still needs time and patience to heal.